-U.S. immigration laws are extraordinarily complicated.
+U.S. immigration laws are extraordinarily tangled.
 It's been said that the body of immigration law is second only to U.S. tax law in it's complexity.
-Furthermore, even modest mistakes in a visa application, or the evidence provided as part of the green card process, can lead to years-long delays, or even outright denials and deportation.
+Furthermore, even modest mistakes in a visa or green card application, or the evidence provided as part of an immigration application process, can lead to years-long delays, or even outright denials and deportation.

 For these reasons and more, many people choose to hire an attorney to help smooth the way.

-Most importantly, an experienced attorney knows what to expect, how to avoid delays, and what issues to prepare for to make sure apparently simple applications don't get held up on legal technicalities.
+Most importantly, an experienced attorney knows what to expect from the U.S. government, how to avoid or minimize the inevitable delays, and what issues to prepare for to make sure apparently simple applications don't get held up on legal technicalities.

-If you find yourself in deportation or removal proceedings, the lawyer will research the law to find every possible avenue of relief; help you and any witnesses prepare for your court appearance; deal with arcane court procedural requirements and deadlines; write briefs arguing the law on your behalf; and spend hours in the hearing with you, representing you and helping you present your case.
+If you find yourself in deportation or removal proceedings in immigration court, the lawyer will research the law to find every possible avenue of relief; help you and any witnesses prepare for your court appearance; deal with arcane court procedural requirements and deadlines; write briefs arguing the law on your behalf; and spend hours in the hearing with you, representing you and helping you present your case.

-It's important to understand that the judge deciding your case will not steer you to the right answers - only your own attorney will advise you on how best to proceed in court.
+It's important to understand that the judge deciding your case will not steer you to the right answers, though the judge might ask you questions if you don't bring a lawyer.
+Only your own attorney will advise you on how best to answer questions and otherwise proceed in court.